Aviator Spod 12 and 13 feet

 A pure fishing rod, designed not to cast huge distances but to provide a beautiful playing action with outstanding feel.
 That's not to say that the Acurix can't cast when required but zero to one hundred yards is this rod's comfort zone.
 Stunningly slim and light, the Acurix has a delicate feel the belies its inner strength.

 Make no mistake, at 3.75lb test curve this rod is a true distance casting weapon, but designed in such a way that mere mortals are able to extract the available performance from it.
 Designed for situations where 150 yards plus is required and capable of 200 yards plus in the right hands.
-Available as a 12 or 13 footer in Ultramatt, gloss, burgundy, chestnut or green.
+Available as a 12 or 13 footer in Ultramatt, clear gloss or burgundy gloss.
 To make sure that you can bait up at the same extreme range that these rods can achieve Harrison have launched a new for 2015 trebuchet light spod rod, more details below.

 Harrison themselves describe this rod as 'like an air cooled Porsche' and I really can't think of a better way to describe this truly iconic rod.
 Often the Ballista is mistakenly overlooked in favour of newer rods, yet to do so is to underestimate one of the finest carp rods ever built.
 Available from 11ft 2.5 lb up to the brutish 13ft 4 pounder (a very popular rod on the continent and capable of extreme distance) The Ballista has continued to quietly evolve over the years and is available in the full range of Harrison finishes as well as the classic un-ground 'spiral' for the full 'old skool' look.